 In Miami-Dade, Broward, and Palm Beach counties, pergolas require building permits.
 The permitting process involves submitting drawings, paying county fees, and scheduling inspections — all of which adds to the total project cost but is non-negotiable for legal compliance.
 At AB Aluminum & Screens, permit management is fully included in our process at no extra charge to you.

-Absolutely — and the data supports it.
-Outdoor living upgrades consistently rank among the highest-ROI home improvements in Florida's real estate market.
-A professionally installed, permitted aluminum pergola adds functional square footage, improves curb appeal, and is a compelling selling point for buyers in markets like Coral Gables, Weston, Key Biscayne, and Brickell.
+For most homeowners, yes.
+Outdoor living upgrades are consistently strong performers in Florida's real estate market.
+A professionally installed, permitted aluminum pergola adds functional square footage, improves curb appeal, and is a compelling selling point for buyers in markets like Coral Gables, Weston, Pinecrest, and Parkland.

 Beyond resale value, consider what your outdoor space is worth to your daily quality of life.
 In a climate where you can entertain outdoors 10-11 months of the year, a well-designed pergola pays for itself in the lifestyle upgrade alone.

 If you love the idea of a custom pergola but don't want to pay for it all upfront, you're not alone.
 AB Aluminum & Screens offers flexible financing through Synchrony Bank, making it possible to start your project today with manageable monthly payments.
 The application process is fast and simple — approval can happen in minutes.
-Ask our team about financing options during your free consultation.
+Ask our team about financing options during your free consultation, or read our guide to financing a pergola or pool enclosure in South Florida.

 With 15+ years of pergola installation experience across Miami-Dade, Broward, and Palm Beach, our team has built everything from intimate attached pergolas in Coral Gables to large-scale louvered roof systems in Weston and Fort Lauderdale.
 Every project we deliver includes:

 Yes.
 AB Aluminum & Screens offers financing through Synchrony Bank.
 You can apply online and receive a decision in minutes.
-Ask our team for details during your free in-home consultation.
+Financing covers pergolas, patio covers, pool enclosures, and screen rooms, and our team explains the terms clearly during your free in-home consultation.

-The best way to get an accurate cost estimate for your Miami pergola project is a free in-home consultation with our licensed team.
+The most reliable way to get an accurate cost estimate for your Miami pergola project is a free in-home consultation with our licensed team.
 We'll assess your space, discuss style options, and deliver a custom 3D design — all at no cost and no obligation to you.

 📞 Call us in English: (786) 383-6066